 Worship giving is planned.
 You don’t just give spontaneously.
 You think it through.

 Worship giving is proportional.
 If you didn’t earn anything this week, you don’t give anything.
-You earn a little, you give a little.
-You earn a lot, you give a lot.
+If you earn a little, you give a little.
+If you earn a lot, you give a lot.

 For more Daily Hope with Rick Warren, please visit pastorrick.com!

 The Purpose Driven Live: What on Earth am I Here For?

 God wants you to live your life in the way he designed it to be lived.

 He wants you to know what works best in your relationships, at work, with your health—and how to maintain peace and balance in your life.

 We want to help you do that by sending you a copy of Pastor Rick Warren’s book, The Purpose Driven Life: What On Earth Am I Here For.
 It’s our gift thank you for your donation today.